cilium/cilium/Documentation/policy/language.rst

 Egress Allow All
 ~~~~~~~~~~~~~~~~~

-An empty `EndpointSelector` will select all endpoints, thus writing a rule that will allow
+An empty `EndpointSelector` will select all egress endpoints from an endpoint
+based on the `CiliumNetworkPolicy` namespace (``default`` by default).
+The
-all egress traffic from an endpoint may be done as follows:
+following rule allows all egress traffic from endpoints with the label
+``role=frontend`` to all other endpoints in the same namespace:

 .. only:: html